stickies-v/py-bitcoinkernel/doc/examples/python-bitcoinlib.md

 [`TransactionOutput`](#inspecting-transactionoutput-data)
 (`kernel_TransactionOutput`).

-> [!NOTE]
+!!! note
-> The `python-bitcoinlib` library is unrelated to this project, and
-> information here is provided only on a best-effort basis.
+    The `python-bitcoinlib` library is unrelated to this project, and information here is provided only on a best-effort basis.

 ## Setup